top of page

 • Achieve financial self-sufficiency and create a strong platform for future expansion

-To succeed in this effort, it is critical for MOOSE Net to build on strong relationships with both the public and private sector.
-Over the past six months, MCA has conducted more than 70 conversations with major carriers and other relevant stakeholders and collected data from more than 15 organizations as the route and proposal were developed.
+To succeed in this effort, MOOSE Net will build on a foundation of strong relationships with both the public and private sector.
+During the project development, MCA conducted more than 70 conversations with major carriers and other relevant stakeholders and collected data from more than 15 organizations.

 The proposal was developed in collaboration with partners including NetworkMaine, the Maine Department of Transportation, Consolidated Communications, the University of Maine System, Maine OIT, and other leading statewide internet service providers and telecommunication companies.
 These partners are providing a mix of cash and in-kind support to best position MOOSE Net for success and rapid deployment.